 So when you get a lead from a free tool, you can be fairly sure the user is at the consideration stage rather than the awareness stage.
-That being said, it’s actually effective to upgrade awareness stage prospects to consideration stage by providing a simplified tool for a niche-specific problem.
+That being said, it’s actually effective to upgrade awareness stage prospects to the consideration stage by providing a simplified tool for a niche-specific problem.

 Leads in the consideration phase are aware of both their problem and the possible solutions that are available.
 The challenge here is to shorten the consideration phase and enable them to make a decision.
-For this goal you can adopt the following channels,
+For this goal, you can adopt the following channels,

 Content for the consideration phase is quite different from the content designed to build awareness.
 Your goal here is to provide all the necessary information a prospect needs to make a fast decision.
 This includes,